Common Computer Security Threats

 3. Social engineering: This is a type of attack in which the attacker uses deception to trick users into revealing sensitive information or into performing actions that enable the attacker to gain access to systems or data.

-See also How Do Hackers Hack Your Computer
+See also How To Put A Block On Your Computer

 4. DDoS attacks: A DDoS attack is a type of attack in which the attacker uses multiple devices to flood a target with traffic, often overwhelming its ability to respond.